 Blue furniture can create many different moods - lacquered gloss pieces in rich blues inject excitement into neutral rooms, and softer chalk painted blue pieces contribute to a more casual rustic feel.
 Blues always pair equally well with whites and neutrals and a variety of wood stain colors.

-Shop the Look for blue dining chairs, bedside chests or coffee tables; click on each image for more information
+Shop the Look for blue accent pieces; click on each image for more information

 Painted Walls